spacemit-com/docs/en/device/boot.md

 bootinfo_spinor.bin
 ```

-##### 2.3.1.3 fsbl
+The generation logic is in:
+`uboot-2022.10/board/spacemit/k1-x/config.mk`

+##### FSBL (First Stage Boot Loader)

-After obtaining the bootinfo, brom will load the fsbl from the specified offset.
+After BROM reads `bootinfo`, it loads the **FSBL** from the specified offset.

-The fsbl file consists of a 4KB header plus the uboot-spl.bin binary.
-This header includes essential information for uboot-spl, such as the CRC checksum.

-Once fsbl is launched, it first initializes the DDR memory.
-Then, it loads opensbi and uboot into designated memory locations from the partition table, followed by running opensbi, which in turn launches uboot.
-(The specifics of how fsbl initializes DDR are beyond the scope of this document.)

-##### 2.3.1.4 Loading and Starting opensbi and uboot

-The methods for loading opensbi and uboot vary across different storage media.
-Below, we describe the configurations for SPL (Second Program Loader) loading and starting uboot/opensbi based on the storage medium used.

-The K1 platform supports loading standalone partitions for opensbi and uboot, as well as loading them as a single image (`uboot-opensbi.itb`).
-By default, they are loaded by partition names.
-For loading a single image (`uboot-opensbi.itb`), refer to the FAQ section.
+The FSBL is made up of:

+- A **4 KB header**, which includes essential information for uboot-spl like CRC checksums, and
+- The actual `uboot-spl.bin` binary (U-Boot SPL = Secondary Program Loader).

+**What FSBL Does:**

+1. **Initializes DDR memory**
+2. **Loads OpenSBI and U-Boot** into their designated locations in memory, using information from the partition table.
+3. **Runs OpenSBI**, which then
+4. **Starts U-Boot**

+> Note: How FSBL performs DDR initialization will not be covered in this section.

+##### Booting with OpenSBI and U-Boot

+Different storage media support various ways to load OpenSBI and U-Boot.
+The following subsections describe how SPL loads and starts OpenSBI and U-Boot for each type of storage device (eMMC, SD, NOR, NAND).

+K1 supports two main ways to load **OpenSBI** and **U-Boot** during the boot process:

+1. **Separate partitions** for `opensbi` and `uboot` (default)
+2. A **combined image** (`uboot-opensbi.itb`)

+> The default behavior is to load from partition names.
+For combined image booting, refer to the FAQ section below: *“Combined loading of U-Boot and OpenSBI.”*

-###### 2.3.1.4.1 eMMC and SD Card
+###### eMMC and SD Card Boot

-Both eMMC and SD cards use the MMC driver.
-The U-Boot code flow selects between eMMC and SD based on the boot pin configuration.
+**Both eMMC and SD use the MMC driver**, and U-Boot determines which to boot from based on the Boot Pin Select configuration.
 The startup configurations for both are similar.

-Opensbi and uboot can have different image formats, including raw partitions, files, and FIT (Flattened Image Tree) format, depending on their storage location.
+**OpenSBI and U-Boot can be stored in various formats** depending on the boot method, including raw partitions, files within a filesystem, or a single FIT (Flattened Image Tree) image.

-By default, the K1 platform first attempts to boot from the SD card; if this fails, it tries other media (eMMC, NOR, NAND, etc.).
+By default, on K1, the system **attempts to boot from the SD card first**.
+If that fails, it falls back to other available media (eMMC, NOR, or NAND).

-SPL-DTS needs to enable the configuration for eMMC/SD.
+The **SPL device tree source (DTS)** needs to be configured to enable support for eMMC and SD.
+Example:

 ```sh
 //uboot-2022.10/arch/riscv/dts/k1-x_spl.dts